holoviz/panel/doc/how_to/components/load_icon.md

 All components also have a `loading` parameter which indicates that they are currently processing some event.
 Setting the parameter will display the global `loading_spinner` on top of the component.

-First, to configure the type and color of loading spinner you can set the:
+First, let's configure the style and color of loading spinner:

 * `pn.config.loading_spinner`: The style of the global loading indicator, e.g. 'arc', 'arcs', 'bar', 'dots', 'petal'.
 * `pn.config.loading_color`: The color of the global loading indicator as a hex color or color name, e.g. '#6a6a6a', 'black'.